Repozirk/CarND-PID-Control-Project/writeup.md

   - p-Part: keeps the vehicle on straight tracks in the middle of the road , with an oscillation around the "target: cte=0"
   - i-Part: trims the vehicle on the "target: cte=0" and will help avoid oscillation around cte=0 on a straight track.
 On a curvy track the i-part tends to influence the steering bevhior negatively by gaining to much error on curves.
 A reset of the i-error (e.g. when cte is 0 again) would avoid the contribution of large gains created by permanent deviation.
   - d-Part:  ist essential for steering action in sharp turns.
-The increase of cte compared to the last cte will lead to a large d-error output and following a counteract reaction to keep the vehicle especially on sharp turns on the track.
+The increase of cte compared to the last cte will lead to a large d-error output.
+This leads to a counteract reaction to keep the vehicle especially on sharp turns on the track.

 Adaptations for better Performance: